CiscoCXSecurity/WXPolicyEnforcer/README.md

 The git repo for the mhook library [can be found here](https://github.com/martona/mhook).
 It includes disasm-lib by Matt Conover.

+The WXPolicyTest project is a test harness designed to assess whether different allocations work (or not) when the policy is enforced.
+It's essentially a unit test for lots of different types of memory allocation.
+It currently covers most bases but there are a few missing (e.g. unaligned allocations, VirtualProtect'ing a page inside a larger allocation, etc.)

 ## Known weaknesses

 There are a few known weaknesses to this approach from an exploit mitigation perspective: